 This new bailout could have the adverse effect of throwing the country into a tailspin of both recession and debt.
 For all intents and purposes, the bailout is a default; it may not be disorderly, but it is a form of default all the same.
 Greece may eventually decide that the only alternative to more austerity is to exit the Euro.
 Should this happen, the government will likely reinstate the drachma as the national currency, with the markets forcing a devaluation of up to 50%, therein wiping out the wealth of the middle classes.
 Such a drastic fall in the value of the currency may make exports look attractive and boost growth prospects over the short term; it could also result in the imposition of exchange controls on the country’s banks to prevent mass cash withdrawals.

 The Euro impact on pensions and savings

 The burden of the new deal will be carried by the Greeks themselves and the private sector, including pension funds that were forced to invest in Greek bonds and have now suffered a 70% writedown on their investment.
 The key issue for investors is the ability of the Euro to get back to ‘business as usual’ should Greece leave the single currency.
-But what if the contagion were to spread beyond the euro-zone firewall provided by funding from the ECB and IMF?
-Portugal, Italy and Spain would come under intense pressure from investors wary about the risk of another victim.
+But what if the contagion were to spread beyond the euro-zone firewall provided by the ECB and IMF funding?
+Portugal, Italy, and Spain would come under intense pressure from investors wary about the risk of another victim.
 This could lead to a run on the Euro and have damaging consequences for pensions and savings.
 The fate of the single currency now seems like a game of chance.

 Just ask yourself …do I feel lucky?!